xiezy1996/xiezy1996.github.io/_pages/about.md

 My research focuses on performance analysis on wireless communications.
 The topics include reconfigurable intelligent surfaces, near-field communications, and next-generation multiple access techniques.

-If you are interested in my work or in collaborating with me, please feel free to have a discussion with me (ziyi.xie@hit.edu.cn).
+If you are interested in my work or in collaborating with me, please feel free to have a discussion with me (xieziyi@hit.edu.cn).
 I am always looking forward to brilliant minds 😊

 News <a name ="news"> </a>
 ------
+* I joined Harbin Institute of Technology, Shenzhen, as an assistant professor in October 2024.
+* I won the 3rd prize in Four-Minute-Thesis (4MT) Competition in the Globecom 2023!
-* I have been selected to go to the final round (top 15 competitors) of Four-Minute-Thesis (4MT) Competition in the Globecom 2023 !
+* I have been selected to go to the final round (top 15 competitors) of Four-Minute-Thesis (4MT) Competition in the Globecom 2023!
-* I won the 3rd prize in Four-Minute-Thesis (4MT) Competition in the Globecom 2023 !

 Publications <a name ="publications"> </a>
 ------